idaho06/aberredengine/assets/scripts/README.md

     -- Spawn entities here
 end

--- Called every frame while this scene is active function on_update_level01(dt)
+-- Called every frame while this scene is active (runs at 60 FPS) function on_update_level01(dt)
     -- dt: delta time in seconds